Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/General Functions.md

 # Camera Targeting Functions
 ## Setters
 ### setCameraFollowPoint(x:Float, y:Float):Void
 <ins>Sets the camera's object follow point coordinates</ins> with a new follow point coordinate values.
-For the camera object to scroll to that specfic point coordinates.
+For the camera object to scroll to that specific point coordinates.

 - `x` - The new x-position value to set the camera's follow point coordinates to.
 - `y` - The new y-position value to set the camera's follow point coordinates to.